Safety

 ysabetwordsmith: Cartoon of me in Wordsmith persona (Default)

 I fed the birds.
-I've seen a large flock of sparrows.
+I've seen a few sparrows and house finches.

 I put out water for the birds.